chrishtr/rendering/entry-exit-animations.md

 ## Example code

-Instructions for a complete working example that works on Chrome Canary (with flags on) is [here](https://github.com/w3c/csswg-drafts/issues/8189#issuecomment-1464556841).
+Instructions for a complete working example of an exit animation for a `<dialog>` element is [here](https://github.com/w3c/csswg-drafts/issues/8189#issuecomment-1464556841).

 Inline: